 In Australia, there are public and private hospitals.
 Public hospitals most often provide short-term care for acute cases or rehabilitation.
 Private hospitals are owned by private organisations, some of which are non-profit based.
-In 2010-11 half of the 1,340 hospitals in Australia were public hospitals.
+In 2017-18 there were 693 public hospitals and 657 private hospitals in Australia.

 All Australian citizens and also permanent residents are entitled to free public hospital cover but under the Medicare system must first be referred by their GP.
 Overseas visitors from all countries that have a reciprocal health agreement with Australia should also be able to access Medicare benefitshowever, this does not include non-urgent or on going medical treatment.
 Visitors from other countries not with reciprocal arrangements with Australia must have insurance to cover any hospital related expenses.
 They will otherwise be liable to pay for their own treatment, which can be expensive.

 As a patient in a private hospital you can choose your doctor and subject to intake, you may get your own room.
 Medicare will cover 100% of the Medicare Benefits Schedule (MBS) fee for a general practitioner and 85% of the MBS fee for service provided by a specialist.
 However, Medicare will not cover home nursing, ambulance service and most dental examinations and treatment.
 These costs can be covered by private health insurance or by the patient.